Entropic convergence and the linearized limit for the Boltzmann equation with external force: Discussion

-The notion of entropic convergence (thanks to Levermore) can be applied to any kinetic equation with a convex entropy.
-That includes kinetic equations with external forces as we are considering.
+The result on strong linearized limit (Proposition \ref{sllt}) can hold with more general nonzero external forces $F$ as long as these forces satisfy at least both conditions $F \cdot v=0$ and $\div_v F =0$ and the regularity assumptions in \eqref{FcondsL2}.

-We wish to notice here that the result on linearization approximation (Proposition \ref{sllt}) can hold with more general external force (by reducing assumption on smoothness or exploring the very specific structure of the force as in the electromagnetic interaction within the plasmas \cite{DL16} ...).
-In any case, the existence of renormalized solutions should be first verified or assumed, for the proof of Proposition \ref{sllt}, where the conditions on the force
+We have considered solely the Boltzmann equation and have not studied coupled systems, such as \cite{jabin_drag} and \cite{vasseur_drag} with external drag forces.
+The notion of entropic convergence, however, can be applied to any kinetic equation possessing a convex entropy (thanks to Levermore), and with external forces as in this paper.